 So what happens when the majority of your audience don’t use Google to search for products, Twitter to share content, or Facebook to connect with friends?
 Well, the principles remain the same, but the medium with which you connect those principles to the customer changes radically.

-At Builtvisible, we’ve worked hard to improve our research capability to dramatically increase success with creative and content marketing.
-You can read about that here, and here.
 But it got me thinking – could we translate the process to work when the biggest social platform in this region is Sina Weibo?
 To give you an idea of scale, Weibo has reported 143.8 million monthly active users which puts it at just over half the size of Twitter with 271 million monthly active users.
 So it’s definitely a big deal!

 Thankfully Weibo offer a free API which, once you’ve got your head around the application process, is very quick to get going with.
 There’s a more advanced API access that requires a more in-depth application process, so for this post we’ll look at getting started with the basics.